-The Dylan is small and chic, a renovated boutique hotel dating back to the 17th century.
+The Dylan is a small and chic renovated boutique hotel in a building dating back to the 17th century.

 Twenty-five connecting 17th- and 18th-century aristocratic canal houses make up the Pulitzer, resulting in a dazzling maze on the inside with a tranquil inner garden.

 One of the best features of this stylish hotel is the possibility to walk around the city with one of the concierges, allowing guests to see Amsterdam through a local's eyes.
 Another option is to cruise the canals in the hotel's stylish boat built in 1909.

 The entrance gate of The Grand will be covered with tulips from April to mid-May.

 The Grand was first a 15th-century convent, then housed royals before becoming the City Hall of Amsterdam.
 Princess Beatrix, the former queen of The Netherlands, married Prince Claus in 1966 in the former council chamber here.